mmbishop/gwt-test/README.md

 gwt.test().expectingException(ExpectedExceptionClass.class)
 ```

-If an exception is thrown during the test, gwt-test will check if the thrown exception class is the expected exception class
+If an exception is thrown during the test, gwt-test will check if the thrown exception class is of the expected exception class
 (ExpectedExceptionClass in this example).
 If it is, then the test continues.
 If the thrown exception is of a different class from the one
 that is expected, or no expected exception class has been declared, gwt-test will soften the exception by wrapping it in an instance of
 ```UnexpectedExceptionCaughtException``` and throw it.